Viewing Reports

 Page Breaks

-Section titled “Page Breaks”When printing, elements may split across pages.
+Section titled “Page Breaks”When printing or exporting to PDF, elements may split across pages.
 The viewer attempts to keep elements together, but large widgets or images may span page boundaries.

 Reading Widget Data